mathworks/toolboxdesign/MEX.md

 ## Creating a MEX function from multiple C++ source files

 You can create MEX functions from multiple C++ source files, we call them multiple source MEX functions.
 For such MEX functions one of the source files implement the gateway function and other files implement methods that are called within the gateway function.
-You can organize the  source code for all these MEX functions under a single folder
+You can organize the  source code for all these MEX functions under a single folder.

 - Create a folder for each MEX function within the `cpp` folder.
 - Name of the folder should be same as that of the MEX function